- Location: Student Center, 4th Floor

 All students, faculty, and staff are required to have a Montclair State University issued photo identification card (ID Card).
 The University ID Card must be carried at all times while on campus.

-The University ID Card is used for access to University buildings and events, Panzer Gym, the Student Recreation Center, and to check out materials from Sprague Library.
+The University ID Card is used for access to University Buildings and Events, Panzer Gym, the Campus Recreation Center, and to check out materials from Sprague Library.
 Faculty/Staff Meal Plans and Red Hawk Dollars are also accessed by the University ID Card.

 Obtaining Your Faculty/Staff ID Card: